fractalcherries/speed-run-the-game/README.md

 hello friends

 this repository includes a Construct 3 project file, which contains all programming, images, and other assets.
+The contents of the file can be viewed at https://editor.construct.net/